turkdevops/php/README.md

 # PHP Docker Images

+*NOTE:* In light of the changes at Docker Hub for free organisation accounts, all Islamic Network images are moving to the GitHub Container Registry.

 This repository produces PHP Images for the CLI and with Apache, ready for production use.

 These are based on the official PHP Docker Images and run Debian.